Freshwater fish: Habitat destruction

 Intentional anthropogenic reconstruction and rerouting of waterways impacts stream flow, water temperature, and more, impacting normal habitat functionality.
 Dams not only interrupt linear water flow and cause major geological channel shifts, but also limit the amount of water available to fishes in lakes, streams and rivers and have the potential to change the trophic structure because of these alterations of the habitat and the limitations to movement and connectivity.

 Unnatural water flow below dams causes immense habitat degradation, reducing viable options for aquatic organisms.
 Upstream migration is hindered by the dam structure and can cause population declines as fishes don't have access to normal feeding and/or spawning grounds.
 Dams tend to affect upstream species richness, that is, the number of fish species in the ecological community.
 Additionally, dams can cause the isolation of fish populations, and the lack of connectivity creates possible problems for inbreeding and low genetic diversity.
 The loss of connectivity impacts the structure of community assemblies and increases the fragmentation of habitats, which can compound existing problems for vulnerable species.

 Temperature alterations are another unintended consequence of dam and land use projects.
-Temperature is a very important part of aquatic ecosystem stability, and thus changes to stream and river water temperature can have large impacts on biotic communities.
+Temperature is a vital part of aquatic ecosystem stability, so changes to stream and river water temperature can have large impacts on biotic communities.
 Many aquatic larvae use thermal cues to regulate their life cycles, mostly notably here, insects.
 Insects are a large part of most fish diets, so this can pose a great dietary problem.
 Temperature can cause changes in fish behavior and distribution habits as well by increasing their metabolic rates and thus their drive to spawn and feed.

 Linear systems are more easily fragmented and connectivity in aquatic ecosystems is vital.
 Freshwater fishes are particularly vulnerable to habitat destruction because they reside in small bodies of water which are often very close to human activity and thus easily polluted by trash, chemicals, waste, and other agents which are harmful to freshwater habitats.

 Land use changes cause major shifts in aquatic ecosystems.
-Deforestation can change the structure and sedimentary composition of streams, which changes the functionality of the habitat for many fish species and can reduce species richness, evenness, and diversity.
+Deforestation can change the structure and sedimentary composition of streams, which impacts the habitat functionality for many fish species and can reduce species richness, evenness, and diversity.
 Agriculture, mining, and basic infrastructural building can degrade freshwater habitats.
 Fertilizer runoffs can create excess nitrogen and phosphorus which feed massive algae blooms that block sunlight, limit water oxygenation, and make the habitat functionally unsustainable for aquatic species.
 Chemicals from mining and factories make their way into the soil and go into streams via runoff.
 More runoff makes its way into streams since paved roads, cement, and other basic infrastructure do not absorb materials, and all the harmful pollutants go directly into rivers and streams.
 Fish are very sensitive to changes in water pH, salinity, hardness, and temperature which can all be affected by runoff pollutants and indirect changes from land use.
+Freshwater fish face extinction due to habitat loss, overfishing, and "forever chemicals."
+Conservation efforts, sustainable practices, and awareness are crucial in maintaining fish populations and species diversity.